ElixirWithLove/policies/citizen_code_of_conduct.md

-# Citizen Code of Conduct

-**Elixir with Love has one goal:** to foster an inclusive and educational Elixir community for the largest and most diverse possible participants.
-We are dedicated in no uncertain terms to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+**Elixir with Love has one goal: to foster an inclusive and educational Elixir community expanding far and wide to a diverse group of participants.**  We are dedicated in no uncertain terms to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, mental and physical health, and religion (or lack thereof).

 This code of conduct is therefore much more than a obligatory safety net; it is a foundation for the community we hope to set forward.
 It outlines our expectations for all those who participate in this community, as well as the consequences for unacceptable behavior.